sanman1k98/www/README.md

 | `bun run preview`      | Preview your build locally, before deploying     |
 | `bun run astro ...`    | Run CLI commands like `astro add`, `astro check` |
 | `bun run astro --help` | Get help using the Astro CLI                     |

+## 🚀 Deploying

+The site is hosted on GitHub Pages using static files in the [`deploy` branch](https://github.com/sanman1k98/www/tree/deploy).
+Deployments are triggered when the repository owner (me) pushes to the `deploy` branch.
+See the [`.github/workflows`](https://github.com/sanman1k98/www/tree/main/.github/workflows) and [`scripts`](https://github.com/sanman1k98/www/tree/main/scripts) directories for more information.